jbat10/KIT325/docs/Autopsy Usage Guide.md

 Work is stored in a "case", using a directory tree and database.
 Exported files and reports will be contained within their respective subdirectories.
 Generated reports may be of several formats, but HTML is generally preferred.

+## Note on System Requirements
+Certain features of Autopsy can be very resource-intensive.
+It is recommended not to use anything more than basic functionality unless more than 8GB of memory and a reasonably fast CPU is available on the target device.

 ## Step-by-step walkthrough

 1. Log into the toolkit's Linux OS and launch Autopsy with the shortcut on the desktop.